isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 - live: [https://recast-navigation-js.isaacmason.com](https://recast-navigation-js.isaacmason.com).
 - examples source code: [./packages/recast-navigation/.storybook/stories](./packages/recast-navigation/.storybook/stories).

-Demonstrations of how to use the library in different environments (such as NodeJS, CommonJS) can be found in the [examples](./examples) directory.
+Demonstrations of how to use the recast-navigation-js with different libraries and environments can be found in the [examples](./examples) directory.

 ## Installation